 WPCD 88.7, the radio voice of Parkland College, broadcasts 24 hours a day, 7 days a week, and streams online worldwide.
 With a power output of 10,500 watts, its signal covers much of east central Illinois, reaching close to 200,000 people.
 WPCD gives students the opportunity to participate in daily radio operations and learn about radio and the music industry.
-WPCD airs a variety of indie alternative college rock with the best hits of alternative music from the '90s,2000s, and today.
-For more information call 217/351-2450 or visit wpcd.parkland.edu.
+WPCD airs a variety of indie alternative college rock with the best hits of alternative music from the 90s, 200os, and today.
+For more information call 217/351-2450 or visit parkland.edu/wpcd.